Alexandre-Marcondes/LearnJavaScript/README.md

 # LearnJavaScript
-This is a repo with folders of all the new stuff I am learning from JavaScript and the Udemy course.
+This is a repo with folder from JavaScrip lessons.